And the Walls Came Tumbling Down: Synopsis

 Abernathy relates the story of his close relationship with King.
 The book begins with details of his participation in the Montgomery bus boycott.
 He details how he was surprised to hear King's selection as leader of the Montgomery Improvement Association (MIA), but stated that he wished he had nominated him for the role himself.
 The autobiography details how he was elected program organizer, which made him the chief organizer of activities for the group.
 Abernathy states how this working relationship worked well as it split most of the responsibilities of the MIA between himself and King.

 Abernathy asserts a very close relationship in the book, stating he and King "tried to meet for dinner every day" during the Montgomery boycott.
 The overall narrative paints an intertwined life between Abernathy and King.
 It details how King found Abernathy at an Atlanta church, and how the two became close friends and co-activists.

 The duo of Abernathy and King is described as being extremely well-known wherever they went together.
 Abernathy describes how women would bring food to them to thank them for their efforts in their communities.
 The two frequently shared the same jail cell together during their many arrests for their protest actions.
 The two are described as so inseparable that Bull Connor, the elected Commissioner of Public Safety for the city of Birmingham, Alabama, termed them the "Gold Dust Twins" and required that both be put in solitary confinement as he said, "These two have never been separate...".
 It was during this separation that King wrote the famous Letter from Birmingham Jail on April 16, 1963.

-In the book Abernathy recounts King's declining health during the movement in Selma in 1965.
+In the book, Abernathy recounts King's declining health during the movement in Selma in 1965.
 He describes how after a meeting with President Johnson, King had to be rushed to a hospital.
 Abernathy stated that this was a recurring stomach illness that plagued King during the entire course of their movement.

-In the book he also notably revealed King's marital infidelity, claiming that King had sexual relations with two women on the night of April 3, 1968 (after his "I've Been to the Mountaintop" speech that day), the night before he was assassinated.
+In the book, he also notably alleges King's marital infidelity, claiming that King had sexual relations with two women on the night of April 3, 1968 (after his "I've Been to the Mountaintop" speech that day), the night before he was assassinated.

 Abernathy also explains his controversial endorsement of Ronald Reagan for president, but contrasts this with details of his frustrating efforts to collaborate with the Reagan administration after the election.
 He also detailed his thoughts on the status of the leadership of the civil rights movement in America, including discrediting Jesse Jackson among other prominent black leaders at the time.